quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part46_Summary._Early.md

 Background context explaining the concept.
 The idea of trial-and-error learning traces back to the 1850s with Alexander Bain's discussion of "groping and experiment," and more explicitly to Conway Lloyd Morgan’s use of the term in 1894 to describe his observations of animal behavior.
 Edward Thorndike succinctly expressed the essence of trial-and-error learning as a principle of learning.

 Relevant formulas or data can include Thorndike's Law of Effect:
-\[
-\text{If a response is followed by satisfaction, it will be more likely to recur; if discomfort, it will be less likely.}
+$$\text{If a response is followed by satisfaction, it will be more likely to recur; if discomfort, it will be less likely.}$$:p Who first succinctly expressed the essence of trial-and-error learning as a principle of learning?
-\]

-:p Who first succinctly expressed the essence of trial-and-error learning as a principle of learning?
 ??x
 Edward Thorndike was the first to succinctly express the essence of trial-and-error learning as a principle of learning.
 He stated that of several responses made to the same situation, those which are accompanied or closely followed by satisfaction will be more firmly connected with the situation and thus more likely to recur; conversely, those which are accompanied by discomfort will have their connections weakened.